Annual Meeting Awards

 Patricia Rodier Mid-Career Award in Research and Mentoring

-This award honors the legacy of Dr. Patricia Rodier, a past President of the Developmental Neurotoxicology Society and a past Council member of the Society for Birth Defects Research and Prevention.
-The purpose of the award is to recognize a mid-career individual who has demonstrated successful, independent research in neurobehavioral teratology, birth defects, or related fields; and has demonstrated a commitment to mentorship of students, postdoctoral fellows, young investigators, and/or trainees.
-This year’s award recipient is Michael T. Williams, Cincinnati Children’s Research Foundation.
+This award honors the legacy of Dr. Patricia Rodier, a past President of the Developmental Neurotoxicology Society (DNTS) and a Council member of the Society for Birth Defects Research and Prevention.
+The awardee will give a presentation related to their research at a joint session with DNTS, serving as a demonstration of independent mid-career research in neurobehavioral teratology, birth defects, or other related fields.

 James G. Wilson Publication Award

-This lecture recognizes Josef Warkany’s contributions to BDRP.
-Dr. Warkany was the first person to demonstrate that exposures to environmental chemicals are responsible for production of congenital malformation.
+This lecture recognizes Josef Warkany’s contributions to the Society for Birth Defects Research and Prevention.
+Dr. Warkany was the first person to demonstrate that exposure to environmental chemicals is responsible for the production of congenital malformation.
 His early studies culminated in the formulation of the scientific principles of teratology.
 This award recognizes a scientist who has significantly contributed to the field of teratology over his/her career.
-This year’s lecture will be presented during the virtual annual meeting by Linda S. Birnbaum, Scientist Emeritus and Former Director, National Institute of Environmental Health Sciences and National Toxicology Program.

 Narsingh Agnish Fellowship

 This award recognizes Narsingh Agnish’s contributions to the Society for Birth Defects Research and Prevention, particularly the implementation of the Education Courses.
 The Narsingh Agnish Fellowship is awarded to a long-standing member of the Society who has made a major contribution to education in the field of teratology or a related discipline.